AxelDevisse/chouette-agence/README.md

 # Welcome to La chouette agence 👋

-A website has been given to me, my mission was to improve SEO and accessibility You can found the original code in branch old Remasterized code is in branch master
+A website has been given to me, my mission was to improve SEO and accessibility -> WCAG AA You can found the original code in branch old Remasterized code is in branch master